sendgrid/sendgrid-python/use_cases/django.md

 We assume you have created and activated a [virtual environment](https://virtualenv.pypa.io/) (See [venv](https://docs.python.org/3/tutorial/venv.html) for Python 3+) for isolated Python environments.

-Run the command below to install Django, Gunicorn (a Python WSGI HTTP server), and SendGrid Python SDK.
+Run the command below to install Django, Gunicorn (a Python WSGI HTTP server), and Twilio SendGrid Python SDK.

 ```bash
 $ pip install django gunicorn sendgrid